wp-plugins/wp-lister-for-amazon/readme.txt

 == Changelog ==

+= 0.9.6.4 =
+* added option to set a default product category for products imported from Amazon (advanced settings page)
+* added option to automatically create matched listings for all products with ASINs (developer tools page)
+* improved profile editor for spanish feed templates
+* fixed some CE feed templates not being imported properly (amazon.es)
+* fixed possible fatal error during import

 = 0.9.6.3 =
 * added option to process only selected rows when importing / updating products from merchant report
 * added option to enable Brand Registry / UPC exemption for account